 If there is a predominant “damaged goods” culture – and we have certainly seen this in some organisations – then HR immediately faces a major challenge in implementing a successful redeployment process.
 This can be made even more problematic if there is little history of cross-functional or cross-divisional moves.

 At the opposite extreme are managers whose response is to try and save everyone – whatever the cost.
 Their altruistic and often well-meaning “guardian angel” approach may, on the surface at least, sound positive but it can often create real problems for the future.
 This headset can create false hopes and there is a real risk of “square pegs” being fitted into “round holes” leading to potential resentment amongst the existing team.
 All of this has serious implications for engagement, performance and longer talent term retention.

 Understanding and re-positioning hiring manager headset is a critical ingredient in the success of redeployment programmes.
 The danger for HR is an attempt to implement and police a redeployment process without tackling the underlying hiring manager headset first.
 Failure to do so can result in HR taking the blame for failure – from employees, hiring managers or both.

 In our latest insight paper we explore this and more dichotomies and look at how their characteristics may shape your solution.
 And this is the crux, there is no one best practice solution.
 Rather it is about developing a model that reflects the goals of your organisation.
-You can get a copy of the paper here.
+Contact us for a copy of the paper.